 Subject combination advice:

 Film Studies is a subject that by its nature requires candidates to consider individual, moral, ethical, social, cultural and contemporary issues.
 Therefore Film Studies combines well with any humanities subject, for example History, English, Politics and Sociology.
 Students could take Film Studies with Media Studies as with the new specification, they are notably different.
-However both subjects teach critical, textual analysis skills and have creative production elements so you may wish to go for more breadth over your choice of three A Levels.
 We strongly advise that you speak to a member of the Department for further information, if you are considering this combination.

 What is the difference between Film Studies and Media Studies?

 Film Studies is in many ways similar to English Literature, but with films as the texts.
-Film Studies focuses purely on the study of film whereas Media Studies looks at a range of media texts including music videos, radio, TV programmes, webpages etc. However both involve a theoretical and practical element.
+Film Studies focuses purely on the study of film whereas Media Studies looks at a range of media texts including music videos, radio, TV programmes, webpages, advertising etc. However both involve a theoretical and practical element.
 Film Studies students must have a genuine interest in a wide range of films and not just Hollywood based products.
-Alternatively we offer a more practical and vocational qualification in the BTEC specialist Diploma - Film and Video Production.
+Alternatively we offer a more practical and vocational qualification in the BTEC National Diploma - Film and Television Production.